jamm1985/seismo-performer/README.md

 ### Model selection and custom models

-#### Seismo-Transformer
+#### Seismo-Performer

-To select fast-attention variant of the Seismo-Transformer use `--favor` flag.
+To select fast-attention with high accuracy use `--hpm` flag.
 <br>Use `--cnn` flag for CNN model variant.
-<br>Regular Seismo-Transformer will be used if no flag provided.
+<br>High perfomance Seismo-Performer will be used if no flag provided.

 #### Custom models
 It is possible to predict with custom models, in order to do so, follow these steps: